Skip to main content

 There are a lot of things you can do to take good care of yourself, but if you feel like there is too much adversity, know that there is help available.
 Some students are facing harder troubles in life than what we have described above.
 However, we hope that most students find something useful here.
 But what if you feel like you need something more?

 The aim for your time as a student is as previously stated "to be independent", but that doesn’t mean you have to do everything all by yourself.
 Being independent also means cooperating with others, and daring to ask for help.
 Here we have put together a list over other help offers.
-There are a lot of people who can help you, and SiS Health wants to be there for you as a student.
+There are a lot of people who can help you, and SiS wants to be there for you as a student.

 We are here for you if you need it, and we wish you the best of luck with your studies.